Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 + When the Pi reloads your file should still be there.

-+ Now click on the Command Prompt at the top of the screen:
++ The Raspberry Pi runs a version of an operating system called Linux (Windows and OS X are other operating systems.)
+You can type commands to do things.
+Click on the Command Prompt at the top of the screen:

 ![screenshot](images/pi-command-prompt.png)

-+ The Raspberry Pi runs an operating system called Linux.
-You can type commands to do things.

-Type:
++ Now type:

 ```
 ls